UKHomeOffice-attic/removals_dashboard/README.md

 ## Quick start

+This will install dependencies and build the application for deployment in the `dist` folder.

 - Clone repo
 - `npm install`

+## Build / serve for development

+Both steps are ongoing processes so two terminal windows are needed:

 - `gulp watch`
 - `npm start` (will use Python SimpleHTTPServer to serve `./dist` on port 8000)